dojo/widget-core/README.md

 ##### Implementing Custom Meta

-You can create your own meta if you need access to DOM nodes:
+You can create your own meta if you need access to DOM nodes.
 ```typescript
 import {WidgetMeta} from "@dojo/widget-core/WidgetBase";